Welcome to the 3rd topic of our in-depth guide on IAS officer.

 Below is the sample salary slip of the junior scale IAS officer.

-Additional Benefits/Perks Of An IAS Officer
+Benefits And Perks Of An IAS Officer

 Unlike basic salary, an IAS officer also enjoys crazy benefits of other additional perks.